-The Irving K. Barber Faculty of Arts and Social Sciences at the University of British Columbia, Okanagan Campus, invites applications from exceptional emerging scholars for a Canadian Institutes of Health Research (CIHR) Tier 2 Canada Research Chair (CRC) in Indigenous Approaches to Youth and Community Wellbeing.
+The Irving K. Barber Faculty of Arts and Social Sciences at the University of British Columbia, Okanagan Campus, invites applications from exceptional emerging scholars for a Canadian Institutes of Health Research (CIHR) Tier 2 Canada Research Chair (CRC) in Health, Healing, and Community Revitalization: Indigenous Approaches to overcoming intergenerational trauma and loss.
 The successful candidate will be eligible to hold an appointment at the rank of Assistant or Associate Professor, tenure track.
-The anticipated start date for this position is July 1, 2021.
+The anticipated start date for this position is July 1, 2022.

-This Chair will support research responding to Indigenous youth, their families, and their communities who identify youth mental health - connected to all aspects of emotional, mental, physical, and spiritual wellbeing- as priorities for enhancing community wellbeing, and responding to the need for Indigenous approaches to the promotion of Indigenous wellbeing.
-The Chair will help to address the Truth and Reconciliation Committee's Calls to Action in addressing Indigenous wellbeing, recognizing the value of Indigenous practices, and increasing the number of Indigenous healthcare researchers.
-The appointment will work to decolonize health research and will support holistic efforts to overcome colonial legacies of injustice and inequity that affect the mental health of Indigenous youth and their communities.
+This Chair will support efforts in Indigenous communities to heal from the harmful impacts of colonization, the reestablishment of inter-generational approaches to the promotion of well-being, and revitalizing Indigenous languages and culture.
+The Chair will help to address the Truth and Reconciliation Committee's Calls to Action in addressing Indigenous well-being, recognizing the value of Indigenous practices, and support holistic efforts to overcome colonial legacies of injustice and inequity that affect the well-being of communities.

 The Chair will partner with Indigenous Peoples, people, communities, and/or associations, employ Indigenous approaches, protocols, and methodologies to their research, and will seek transformation of health (or health-related) systems and/or determinants.
-The candidate's research program must center on the mental health and wellbeing of youth but the specific focus is open, and could include culturally relevant/culturally safe care with established and/or new collaborations with Indigenous traditions/healers/practitioners/practices, the healthcare system, community health, land-based activities, MMIWG, inter-generational trauma and trauma-informed care, and disability.
-We welcome Indigenous strength-based and/or medicalized areas of focus, such as suicide, addictions, or depression.
-The program of research will include Indigenous, holistic, and ethical approaches to mental wellbeing; the successful candidate will likewise be open to work with, promote, and value the strengths of Indigenous peoples for self-determination through efforts to reclaim and revitalize Indigenous health approaches, knowledges, and practices.
+The candidate's research program must contribute to the revitalization of language and culture broadly understood.
+We especially encourage applicants whose research complements UBC Okanagan's ongoing partnerships with Syilx and other Interior Salishan Nation institutions aimed at language revitalization through programs supporting community fluency and Indigenous Language Fluency degrees offered in collaboration with those Nations.
+The successful candidate will likewise be open to work with, promote, and value the strengths of Indigenous Peoples for self-determination through efforts to reclaim and revitalize Indigenous health approaches, knowledges, and practices.

-Applicants are expected to have a Ph.D., a strong background in Indigenous Studies, Psychology, Social Work, or a related field, a track record of success in research scholarship and research funding, and demonstrated evidence of success, or potential ability for success, in teaching.
+Applicants are expected to have a Ph.D., a strong background in Indigenous Studies, Education, Anthropology, Psychology, Social Work, Health Studies or a related field (scholars with Interdisciplinary Ph.D.s are especially encouraged to apply), a track record of success in research scholarship and research funding, and demonstrated evidence of success, or potential ability for success, in teaching.
 The ideal candidate will have expertise and understanding of Indigenous knowledges and methodologies and a record of sustained engagement and/or lived experience with Indigenous communities and organizations in Canada and/or in comparative contexts.
 The successful candidate will be expected to lead an independent research program that complements existing expertise in Indigenous philosophies, identities, and Indigenous health with potential to achieve international recognition in their field in the next five to ten years; they will participate in graduate and undergraduate teaching in Indigenous studies and related topics, and provide service within the University and to the academic and broader community.
-Supervision of graduate students, especially to enhance opportunities for Indigenous students in the area of Indigenous health and wellbeing, will be an important aspect of the Chair.
+Supervision of graduate students, especially to enhance opportunities for Indigenous students will be an important aspect of the Chair.
 The Chair will have the opportunity to contribute to curriculum development specific to their area of expertise.
-We seek candidates who will address Indigenization of the academy through anti- oppression, anti-racism, anti-misogyny, anti-violence, and decolonizing practices.
+We seek candidates who will actively support decolonizing practices and Indigenization of the academy.